hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 - Missing secret: If a named secret is not present at execution time, the step fails with exit code 2 and an error context entry `missing_secrets: [..]`.
 - Masking: When `--debug` and standard logging capture environment snapshots or process output, occurrences of exact secret values are replaced with `***` where feasible.
 Note: masking is best-effort and based on known values at runtime.

+Environment inheritance and precedence (normative):
+- Base environment: child processes inherit the orchestrator’s current environment (e.g., `PATH`, `HOME`, etc.).
+- Secrets pass-through: for each name in `secrets`, the value is read from the orchestrator environment and included in the child environment.
+- Step `env` overlay: keys in `env` are overlaid last and take precedence over both base env and `secrets`.
+- Precedence summary: `child_env = base_env ∪ secrets ∪ env` with later sources winning on key conflicts.

 Source & precedence (clarified):
 - Secrets are sourced exclusively from the orchestrator process environment in v1.1.
 There is no implicit `.env` loading and no keychain integration.
 - If a key appears in both `env` and `secrets`, the child receives the `env` value; the key is still treated as a secret for masking.